sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

      >**Note**: It might take around 5 minutes to build.

 1. Your pipeline will take a name based on the project name.
-Let's **rename** it for identifying the pipeline better.
+Let's **rename** it to identify the pipeline better.

 1. Go to **Pipelines>Pipelines (1)** and click on the recently created pipeline.
 Click on the **ellipsis (2)** and **Rename/move (3)** option.